Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 I'll link [here](https://fiddle.fastlydemo.net/fiddle/72e0d619) to a Fastly-Fiddle (created by a Fastly engineer) that demonstrates the clustering/shielding flow.
 If that fiddle no longer exists by the time you read this then I've made a copy of it in a [gist](https://gist.github.com/Integralist/c08b1ab3e9dd508b1ccc5fe768d1a9b0).
 It's interesting to see how the various APIs for identifying a server node come together.

+Lastly we should be aware that if for some reason there is a network issue in the region of your selected 'shield' POP, then Fastly will first (from the 'edge' POP) check the health of the shield POP before forwarding the request there.
+If the shield is unhealthy (e.g. maybe there is a network outage in its region), then the request will be forwarded directly to your origin.

 ### Caveats of Fastly's Shielding

 Be careful with changes you make to a request as they could result in the lookup hash to change between the edge POP nodes and shield POP nodes.